Saturday, Nov 2, 2024 @ 5:00 AM

 This map is divided by each major segment (Tampa, Dunedin, Clearwater, and St. Pete).
 It will have all of the details from the route itself to gas stations, parking spots, historical elements on course, sights to see on course, and even fast food and grocery stores in case you need to grab some goods!

-Like last year, we will also provide a Strava Map and a Single Segment map for those GPX downloads.
+Like last year, on TB100 week we will also provide the Single Segment map that can be used for those GPX downloads.
+We will also send out a RunGo and AllTrails map too.

 Runner Rules